 Laurea Hyvinkää provides a kitchen and bedroom set to the exchange student to use during the exchange period.
 Every student should pay 50 € for the Survival Kit.
 The payment will be included in the first rent bill.

 The student must return everything in the same condition as received.
 The dishes should be washed before returning.
 If something is damaged or missing, extra money (20€) will be charged.
 It is possible and recommended to substitute the broken/missing item for buying a new similar one.

 There is a Finnish tutor student nominated for every exchange student.
 The tutor contacts the student by email about arrival information.
 If agreed, the tutor will come to meet an arriving student at the airport, port or railway station and will help to travel to Hyvinkää.
 The tutor will help in practical matters from the start to the end of the exchange period.

 Exchange students will have rooms in a student dormitory.
 Students will share the apartment with one or two other students.
 Each student will have his/her own room and the kitchen and bathroom will be shared.
 Laurea Lohja will reserve the accommodation for all their exchange students according to the exchange period.

-Information on accommodation at Laurea Porvoo can be obtained from the international coordinator.
+Information about exchange student accommodation at Laurea Porvoo can be obtained from the international exchange coordinator.

 Living in Finland